 - Developmental Disabilities (DD) Waiver.
 This waiver is for people with developmental disabilities or a related condition who need the level of care provided at an ICF/DD. - Community Alternative Care (CAC) Waiver.
 This waiver is for people who have a chronic illness and need the level of care provided at a hospital. - Community Alternatives for Disabled Individuals (CADI) Waiver.
-This waiver is for people who have a disability and require the level of care provided in a nursing home. - Traumatic Brain Injury (TBI) Waiver.
+This waiver is for people who have a disability and require the level of care provided in a nursing home. - Brain Injury (BI) Waiver.
 This waiver is for people with a traumatic or acquired brain injury who need the level of care provided in a nursing home or neurobehavioral hospital. - Elderly Waiver.
 This waiver is for people who are over 65 years old and need the level of care provided at a nursing facility.

-What are the Eligibility Requirements for an Individual to Receive Services Under a Waiver Program?
+Eligibility Requirements for Individuals to Receive Services

 In order to receive services under one of the home- and community-based waiver programs, an individual must be MA-eligible.
-Minnesotans with disabilities or chronic illnesses who require a certain level of care may qualify for the Minnesota home and community-based waiver programs.
+Minnesotans with disabilities or chronic illnesses who require a certain level of care may qualify for the Minnesota home- and community-based waiver programs.